Visiting the Florida Keys does not mean visiting Key West. There are excellent reasons to stop well short of the end of the road.

 One of my favorite destinations is Islamorada.
 Located in the Upper Keys, Islamorada is only two hours from Miami and is developing an interesting cluster of cultural attractions.

-Islamorada, long known for its fishing, has added several new features to the local scene: The Morada Way Arts and Cultural District, a fun craft brewery bursting with Keys flavor, a top-quality museum and new historic walking tours.
+Islamorada, long known for its fishing, has added several new features to the local scene: The Morada Way Arts and Cultural District, two fun craft breweries bursting with Keys flavor, a top-quality museum and new historic walking tours.

 In addition, Islamorada has terrific recreational opportunities, including a section of the Florida Keys Overseas Heritage Trail that provides scenic and safe bicycling and my favorite kayak trip in the Keys – kayaking out to historic Indian Key.
 It’s also home to many classic Florida Keys spots.